Flovilla in Butts County, Georgia — The American South (South Atlantic)

 Erected 1957 by Georgia Historical Commission.
 (Marker Number 018-7.)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the Georgia Historical Society, and the Sherman’s March to the Sea series lists.

 Location.
 33° 13.057′ N, 83° 51.941′ W. Marker is in Flovilla, Georgia, in Butts County Touch for map.
 Marker is in this post office area: Flovilla GA 30216, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 McIntosh House (approx. 3.7 miles away); Sherman’s Right At Indian Springs (approx. 3.8 miles away); Indian Spring (approx. 3.8 miles away); Iron Springs (approx. 5.4 miles away); Kilpatrick's Cavalry At The Towaliga River (approx. 7.9 miles away); Butts County Confederate Monument (approx. 7.9 miles away); Jackson (approx. 7.9 miles away); Crossing the Ocmulgee (approx. 7.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 28, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,088 times since then and 33 times this year.
+It was originally submitted on January 28, 2011, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,183 times since then and 23 times this year.
 Photos: 1, 2, 3, 4. submitted on January 28, 2011, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.